The Common Lisp Cookbook – Loop, iteration, mapping

 2

-Sometimes, you want to return early but execute the finally clause anyways.
+Sometimes, you want to return early but execute the finally clause anyway.
 Use loop-finish.

 (loop for x from 0 to 100